Interactive STD/STI Symptom Checker

 - Having multiple sexual partners

 Some people make the mistake of thinking that condoms are only necessary for penile-vaginal sex.
 That isn’t the case!
-Condoms should be used for protection with any and all types of sexual intercourse, not just vaginal; anal and oral sex can also transmit infections, for example.
+Condoms should be used for protection with any and all types of sexual intercourse, not just vaginal.
+Anal and oral sex can also transmit infections, for example.
 A new condom should be used for each new sexual act.
-Birth control should also not be used as a form of STD protection.
+Birth control should also not act as a form of STD protection.

 What Are Some Ways to Prevent Catching an STD?